Formtrix/moz-todo-react/README.md

   npm run dev -- --open --port 3000
   ```

-  If you wrong into error, check
+  If you run into error, check

   - Node Version
   - If on Windows, may need WSL